kyma-project/api-gateway/docs/contributor/01-10-API-Gateway-CRD-proposal.md

 ## Example Use Cases

-### The User Wants to use API Gateway Without Additional Configuration
+### The User Wants to Use API Gateway Without Additional Configuration

 The user creates an APIGateway CR with no additional configuration.